bobbyjim/CMD-images/README.md

 There are utility scripts to list the contents of disk images, the BAM, the Header, to inject and extract files, create disk images, and so on.

+Some test images are included, with some files injected.

 # Formats Handled
 - 1541 (D64)
 - 1571 (D71) (read only, I think)